04 At Home 1601X1601px

 3. Fast, Clear Results

 Once your sample reaches our trusted lab partner, testing begins right away.
-We aim to deliver your easy-to-understand results by email within 3 working days.
+We aim to deliver your results within three working days.